-“Reagan’s first concert was when she was six weeks old to see Red Molly in Durham,” Ever says.
+Why Red Molly?
+“Reagan’s first concert was when she was six weeks old to see Red Molly in Durham,” Ever said.
 “We had fallen in love with their music the previous year when we fell back into ‘roots’ music in our hometown at MerleFest.
 They signed her cloth diaper that night and she’s been their biggest littlest fan ever since.”

+Red Molly combines the talents of Laurie MacAllister (bass), Abbie Gardner (Dobro), and Molly Venter (guitar), who weave together the threads of American music — from folk roots to bluegrass, from heartbreaking ballads to barn-burning honky-tonk.
 Gracing stages from Denver to Denmark, from Australia to Austin, Red Molly is renowned for their live shows.
 As four-time featured artists at MerleFest, breakout stars at RockyGrass, and the darlings of the Bristol Rhythm and Roots Reunion, the “Mollies” bring audiences to their feet.
-We can’t wait to experience it ourselves!
+They certainly brought us to ours!